ICAG Results: How to Check, Understand, and Act on Your Exam Results

 What to do if you failed

-Failing a paper, or several, is more common than most candidates realise, particularly at Level 2 and Level 3 where pass rates often sit between 30% and 50% across papers.
+Failing a paper, or several, is more common than most candidates realize, particularly at Level 2 and Level 3 where pass rates often sit between 30% and 50% across papers.
 A failure is not a verdict on your capacity.
 It is data about what your preparation missed, and a signal to change your approach for the re-sit.
 Here is what to do, in order.

 Read the Chief Examiner’s Report